liamroh/coronavirus-topic-popularity/README.md

 ---

-## Project Title and Description

-**Project Title**: Coronavirus Tweet Analysis

-**Description**:

-Coronavirus Tweet Analysis is a data science project that focuses on the analysis and processing of tweets related to the coronavirus outbreak.
-This project includes data collection, preprocessing, keyword analysis, topic modeling, statistical analysis, and various transformations.
-The ultimate goal is to gain insights into public sentiment, engagement, and the most discussed topics related to the coronavirus on Twitter.

----

 ## Methodology

 **Methodology**:

 1. **Data Collection**:
-   - Gathered a dataset of tweets related to the coronavirus from a specific date range.
+   - Gathered a dataset of English tweets related to the coronavirus from a specific date range
-   - Filtered the dataset to include only English tweets.

 2. **Data Preprocessing**:
-   - Tokenization, Stop Word Removal, Lemmatization, and Stemming.
+   - Tokenization, stop word removal, lemmatization, and stemming

 3. **Keyword Analysis**:
-   - Created a bag of words from the preprocessed data.
+   - Created a bag of words from the preprocessed data
-   - Filtered out tokens, keeping the 20 most frequent tokens.
+   - Filtered out tokens, keeping the 20 most frequent tokens

 4. **Topic Modeling**:
-   - Utilized Latent Dirichlet Allocation (LDA) to discover topics within the data.
+   - Utilized Latent Dirichlet Allocation (LDA) to discover topics within the data
-   - Identified dominant topics for each tweet.
+   - Identified dominant topics for each tweet

 5. **Statistical Analysis + Modeling**:
-   - Conducted regression analysis to examine relationships between dominant topics and other variables, such as favorites and retweets.
+   - Conducted regression analysis to examine relationships between dominant topics and other variables, such as favorites and retweets
+   - Applied various mathematical transformations to further process the data

 6. **Alternate Regressions and Transforms**:
-   - Explored power transformation of data.
+   - Explored power transformation of data

 ---